 What we mean by that is it may go across the employee lifecycle so it could include recruitment then development and the performance management and upskilling and career paths of people which are a narrower population than would apply to L&D. So, L&D is a broader role, it’s more holistic, it might be more learner-centric.
 It is still business-oriented, but they may look at both learner-driven requirements and business-driven requirements for people to develop.

 Whereas the talent strategy might be aimed at specific populations of people and it’s about the development and retention of key skills that are seen to be key to the business strategy.
 So, development would sit in there, possibly recruitment as well.
 This may be because it’s about that end-to-end management of those individuals.
 Of course, that then brings us into the umbrella of ‘what do we mean by talent management?’ and ‘how do we define talent in our organisation?’.
-Why not join our upcoming webinar on ‘Talent Management and Succession Planning strategies‘ for more guidance?
+Why not watch our webinar on ‘Talent Management and Succession Planning strategies‘ for more guidance?

 Part of our ethos is to help build a better workplace for people, whatever their location.
 We achieve this through great performance management software, the HR Uprising Podcast, and a variety of free thought leadership resources.
 Therefore, if you would like to learn more about this topic, you can find some additional resources below.